chrisvwx/pub/decrypto/whatsLatticeCrypto.md

                       -1  &  2
                  \end{array}\right] \\;. $$

 Lattice reduction looked pretty easy for the green and red bases above; what makes a basis hard for a powerful computer to do lattice reduction on?
 One thing is using much higher dimensional bases than the two-dimensional examples shown so far, say one hundred dimensions or more; another thing that makes a basis hard to reduce is using basis elements of much higher bit depth, for example sixty-four bits or more.
-The basis matrix below has more dimensions (four) than our previous examples, and also has elements of much higher bit depth than previous.
-Even though this matrix is not at all easy for a human to visualize in the same way as the two-dimensional problem in the figure above, it easy for a not-so-powerful computer to reduce.
+The basis matrix $B_{4D}$ below has more dimensions (four) than our previous examples, and also has elements of much higher bit depth than previous.
+Even though the lattice that this matrix represents is not at all easy for a human to visualize in the same way as the two-dimensional lattice in the figure above, it easy for a not-so-powerful computer to reduce.
 For problems that are hard (hopefully impossible!) for a powerful classic or quantum computer to reduce the number of dimensions must be increased; see [latticechallenge.org/](https://www.latticechallenge.org/) for examples of harder problems.

-$$B = \left[ \begin{array}{rrrr}
+$$B_{4D} = \left[ \begin{array}{rrrr}
        6714169179285760250 & 3904382587709331766 & 1484928972011185279 &  158973427218251831 \\
         222240594969818910 & 1865961114972015885 & 6291396082712905859 & 9157617360419036595 \\
         878128680551912807 & 3247508428419359782 & 6192395433663333636 & 4340458729683974548 \\